schneiderkamplab/syntheval/README.md

 > SynthEval [OPTIONS] [EVALUATE]

 Options:
   -r, --real-data-file PATH     Path to csv file with real data.
   -s, --synt-data-file PATH     Path to csv file with synthetic data.
-  -h, --test-data-file PATH   Path to csv file with real data that wasn't used
+  -h, --test-data-file PATH     Path to csv file with real data that wasn't
-                              for training.
+                                used for training.
+  -j, --evaluation-config TEXT  Name of preset file or filepath to custom json
+                                config file.
   -l, --category-labels PATH    Path to txt file with comma separated labels.
   -c, --class-label TEXT        Label to use for prediction usability and
                                 coloring on plots.
   --help                        Show this message and exit.
 ```

 ## Included metrics overview
 The SynthEval library comes equipped with a broard selection of metrics to evaluate various aspects of synthetic tabular data.
+Some of the more intresting properties that makes SynthEval stand out is that many of the metrics have been carefully adapted to accept heterogeneous data.
+Distances between datapoints is (by default) handled using Gower's distance/similarity measure rather than the eucledian distance, which negates any requirement of special data encoding.

-### Quality evaluation
+### Utility Metrics
-Quality metrics are used for checking if the statistical properties of the real data carries over into the synthetic version.
-This is mainly done by checking pairwise properties, such as correlation and distributional similarity.
+Utility analysis entails resemblace, quality and usability metrics testing how well the synthetic data looks like, behaves like, and substitutes like the real data.

 In the code we implemented:
-- Correlation matrix difference (for the nummericals only)
-- Pairwise mutual information matrix difference (for all datatypes)
+- Dimension-Wise Means (nums. only, avg. value and plot)
+- Principal Components Analysis (nums. only, plot of first two components)
+- Confidence Interval Overlap (nums. only, number and fraction of significant tests)
+- Correlation Matrix Difference (nums. only or mixed correlation)
+- Mutual Information Matrix Difference
 - Kolmogorov–Smirnov test (avg. distance, avg. p-value and number and fraction of significant tests)

-### Resemblance evaluation
-Resemblance metrics are for assessing if the synthetic data can be distinguished from the real data.
-While the preliminary tests already are visualizing the data, additional tools are used in checking synthetic data resemblance.
-We include:
-- Confidence interval overlap (average and count of nonoverlaps)
-- Hellinger distance (average)
+- Hellinger Distance (avg. distance)
-- propensity mean squared error
+- Propensity Mean Squared Error (pMSE and accuracy)
-- Nearest neighbour adversarial accuracy
+- Nearest Neighbour Adversarial Accuracy (NNAA)

-### Usability evaluation
+### classification accuracy
-Useability is a core attribute of utility, and entails how well the synthetic data can act as a replacement for real data and provide a similar analysis.
 In this tool we test useability by training four different <code>sklearn</code> classifiers on real and synthetic data with 5-fold cross-validation (testing both models on the real validation fold).
 - DecisionTreeClassifier
 - AdaBoostClassifier
 - RandomForestClassifier